Ban Ziad Tariq: Death

 On 4 August 2025, Tariq was found dead in her home in Basra under mysterious circumstances.
 Initial reports showing photos of cuts and bruises on her body raised widespread suspicions that she had been murdered.
 Her mother told local media Tariq was under work pressure.

 Iraqi Prime Minister Mohammed Shia' al-Sudani ordered the formation of an investigative committee and transferred the case to capital Baghdad for forensic and criminal investigations.
 A suspected family member was also temporarily detained.

 On 18 August 2025, Iraqi Supreme Judicial Council issued an official statement saying that criminal investigations had proven that her death was the result of suicide, based on evidence including a handwritten note and the absence of signs of sexual assault, strangulation, or poisoning.
 Accordingly, the judicial file was permanently closed.

 Reactions

 The death of Ban Ziad Tariq sparked widespread outrage on Arab social media and the old media.
 Protests erupted in Basra, demanding a transparent and impartial investigation.
-Her fellow doctors and relatives expressed doubt about the suicide hypothesis, her body was brutal torture and mutilation while they alleging that she showed no signs of depression or isolation.
+Her fellow doctors and relatives expressed doubt about the suicide hypothesis, as her body was brutally tortured and mutilated.
+They additionally alleged that she showed no signs of depression or isolation.
 Notable feminist group, Iraqi Women's Network, demanded an independent investigation to ensure justice and transparency.
 A hall was named after her legacy in a Basra hospital.